Nusiq/mcblend/docs/index.md

 ## Which version should I install
 ### Pre-release vs Latest release
-The top first two releases at the top of the list of releases for Mcblend - *Pre-release* and *Latest release*.
-The Pre-release versions are used to quickly deploy a new version of Mcblend before updating this user manual.
+The top first two releases at the top of the list are usually *Pre-release* and *Latest release*.
+The Pre-release versions are used to quickly deploy a new version of Mcblend before updating the user manual.
 This means that Pre-release versions usually have more features and some additional bug-fixes but they are not documented.
 When this user manual is updated the *Pre-release* is changed to *Latest release*.
+Sometimes shortly after chainging the pre-release status to normal release there is no pre-release on the list.
 ### Versioning system
 The Mcblend version numbers are created with 3 dot-separated numbers: A.B.C